-Top 6 Bar POS Systems 2020
+Top 6 Bar POS Systems for Small Businesses

-Which Bar POS Is Right For You?
+Which Bar POS Is Right for You?

 How We Evaluated Bar POS Systems

 - Price: We considered monthly fees, payment processing fees, and hardware costs.

 - Ease of use: Bars need a POS that hourly employees can easily use without error in a fast-paced environment, allowing bar managers to pull detailed sales and cost reports.

 - Tab and check management: We considered features like the ability to pre-authorize credit cards, run tabs, split payment methods, and transfer tabs between servers and dining areas.